 - write a list of questions so you don’t forget anything

-- keep a diary of your family member’s problems or symptoms
+- keep a diary of the person’s problems or symptoms

 - ask for information to be written down, particularly about their diagnosis or medications

-- ask if your health professional can give you any printed material or tell you where to find more information
+- ask if your health professional can give you any printed material or help you find more information

 - ask the receptionist to book a longer appointment if you feel there is never enough time